chitwansharma/IIEC_DOCKER_PROJECT/README.md

 # 3. Download reqiured images --
 *mysql image*
                                *jhoomla image*(by apply pull command)
-# 4. Setting up mysql --
+# 4. Setting Up mysql --
 use command --- docker run -it -e MYSQL_ROOT_PASSWORD=(any password you like) -e MYSQL_USER=(any user name) -e MYSQL_PASSWORD=(any password(recommended not to use root password) -e MYSQL_DATABASE=(any database name) --name joomladb mysql:5.6
                    --- then use command -- yum install mysql
 # 5. Docker compose